falsyvalues/post-receive-watchdog/README.md

 This tool helps track file changes (only*) in certain files in your git repository.

-Configuration is dead simple, its based on ini file and python <a href="https://docs.python.org/2/library/re.html">regular expression</a> for file matching:
+Configuration is dead simple, its based on ini file and python [regular expression](https://docs.python.org/2/library/re.html) for file matching:

-# config example:
+## config example:

 ```
 [AllChanges]